uhm-descartes/ee645/morea/home.md

 departments (ME, CEE, Math, Astronomy), we have students from social sciences, business and urban planning.
-Basic familiarity with statistics, probability and some linear algebra, supplemented with a willingness to learn fundamentals is all that is required.
+Basic familiarity with statistics, probability and some linear algebra, supplemented with a willingness to learn fundamentals, is all that is required.
 Ideally, students should have had some exposure to using machine learning/AI (even if it is only YouTube videos or playing with them as black boxes).
 The goal is for all students to pick up the central tenets of